alive2020/YelpCamp_Bootcamp-Project/README.md

 ___
 ### Features
-⋅⋅⋅Users can create, edit, and remove campgrounds
+*Users can create, edit, and remove campgrounds

-⋅⋅⋅Users can review campgrounds, edit or remove their review
+*Users can review campgrounds, edit or remove their review

 ___
 ### To run the app on your localhost, follow the following steps: